 The curriculum of the Intensive English Program covers language skills across levels from intermediate to advanced proficiencies.
 In order to understand where to best place students, they must take a placement test.
 This Placement Test is to be used to measure the IEP applicant's proficiency level through testing a wide variety of language skills such as speaking and listening as well as reading and writing.

-Classes at each level of proficiency cover all language skills, as well as American academic culture, American literature, intensive vocabulary development, listening to authentic language, public speaking, study skills, etc. In addition, our students take advantage of co-curricular workshops and tutorials, as well as extracurricular activities and other services, offered on the University campus.
+The IEP classes are based on proficiency skills that will cover an array of English language skills as well as American academic culture.
+These English language skills develop through studying American literature, having intensive vocabulary development, listening to authentic language, public speaking, and acquiring study skills.
+In addition to this focus on English within the academic setting, our students take advantage of co-curricular workshops and tutorials, as well as extracurricular activities and other services, offered on the CUA campus.

-Admission to IEP does not imply admission to any degree-granting program at our University.
-Students have to apply separately for the Program (or "major") in which they plan to study, either prior to attending IEP or upon successful completion of IEP.
+Please note that admission to IEP does not imply admission to any degree-granting programs at The Catholic University of America.
+Students need to apply separately for the undergraduate or graduate program in which they plan to study, either prior to attending IEP or upon successful completion of IEP.

 The estimated tuition cost for the full semester is $9,143.